flamelab-iisc/flamelab-iisc.github.io/content/post/2025_aditya_iitb talk/index.md

 ---
-title: Dr. Aditya delivered a talk at Indo-French Workshop on Hydrogen and Ammonia for Green Energy Transition, IIT Bombay
+title: Dr. Aditya delivered a talk at Indo-French workshop on Hydrogen and Ammonia for Green Energy Transition, IIT Bombay
 date: 2025-09-22
 share: false
 ---